 The terms Front Office and Back Office are generally used to describe the parts of the company (or of its information system) that are dedicated, respectively, to the direct relationship with the client and proper management of the company.

-Implementing an e-Business project necessarily involves the deployment of a business network through which business-specific services are accessible in client-server mode, generally via a web interface that can be queried by using a simple navigator.
+Implementing an e-Business project necessarily involves deploying a business network through which business-specific services are accessible in client-server mode, generally via a web interface that can be queried using a simple navigator.

 The concept of e-Business is, nonetheless, very flexible and covers all possible uses of information and communication technologies (ICT) for any and all of the following activities: